FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/tsl1.2_establish_process.md

 ![](../../../../images/articles/tsl1.2_establish_process/IMG_5538.PNG)

-In this step, the client uses the locally loaded ca.crt to verify the server certificate, and then performs parameter negotiation.
+In this step, the client uses the locally loaded ca.crt to verify the server certificate, and then performs parameter negotiation

 ```
 {
 client key exchange parameters
-the client 's verification result of the server - side certificate.
+the client 's verification result of the server - side certificate
 Transmission of content using ciphertext of session master key
 client to(1)(2)(3)Signature of the process
 }